ibbles/LearningUnreal/Virtual Shadow Maps.md

 ## Disable Shadows On Far LODs

-Another way to improve performance of distance foliage is to disable shadows all together on far [[LOD - Level Of Detail|LODs]] of the foliage mesh.
+Another way to improve performance of distance foliage is to disable shadows all together on far [[LOD|LODs]] of the foliage mesh.
 Open your foliage [[Static Mesh Asset]] in the [[Static Mesh Editor]].
 In the Details panel there is a LOD Picker category where we can chose to display settings for the LOD levels available in the mesh.
 Pick the largest number / farthest LOD from the list.